 But when something happens in the middle of the night, while traveling, or when symptoms come on suddenly, then what do you do?
 Is urgent care or emergency care the better option?
 The answer may be simpler than you think.

 Urgent care is the more cost-effective choice of the two options, and if the condition isn’t life-threatening but still requires immediate attention, then finding a nearby urgent care center is likely the best decision.
 The hours at an urgent care center are normally extended beyond business hours and weekend hours.
-No appointment is necessary, although some centers like El Camino Health’s Urgent Care powered by Carbon Health in Cupertino and Mountain View allow individuals to schedule a specific appointment time and offer virtual visits through an app.
+No appointment is necessary, although some centers like El Camino Health’s Urgent Care in Cupertino and Mountain View allow individuals to schedule a specific appointment time and offer virtual visits.
 These are open 7 days per week from 9 a.m. to 7 p.m.
 Utilizing urgent care services will save a patient money in the long run.

 Urgent care centers are best suited to treat conditions such as: